noahdammann/CS50/Week5/inheritance/README.md

 ## Overview

-  - Simulates the inheritance of blood types for each member of a family.
-  - Prints 3 generations and their respective alleles:
+Simulates the inheritance of blood types for each member of a family and then prints 3 generations and their respective alleles:

 ```
 Child (Generation 0): blood type AO